 Scenario planning with tentative projects

 Tentative projects are projects that are planned but haven't been confirmed yet.
-They allow you to see how potential new work will impact your existing workload and bottom-line, otherwise known as scenario planning.
+They allow you to see how potential new work will impact your existing workload and bottom line, otherwise known as scenario planning.

 To do scenario planning in Runn, turn on the charts.
 Select which tentative project(s) you want to be in the scenario.
 You'll see the charts adjust to reflect each scenario.